hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays red 1.
   * Bob now knows that it was a *3 Bluff* and that no-one is promised the red 2.
 This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not match the card that was blind-played (a number 1).

+### The Hard 4 Double Bluff

+* Similar to a *Hard 3 Bluff*, it is also possible to perform a *Hard 4 Double Bluff*.
+* For example, in a 4-player game:
+  * No cards are played on the stacks.
+  * Alice clues number 4 to Donald, touching a red 4 as a *Play Clue*.
+  * Bob blind-plays red 1 from his *Finesse Position*.
+  * Cathy blind-plays red 2 from her *Finesse Position*.
+  * Even though red 1 and red 2 are the same suit as the red 4, the team knows that no-one is promised the red 3.

+### The Hard 5 Double Bluff

+* Similar to a *Hard 3 Bluff* and a *Hard 4 Double Bluff*, it is also possible to perform a *Hard 5 Double Bluff*.
+* For example, in a 5-player game:
+  * It is the *Mid-Game* and all the 1's are played on the stacks.
+  * Alice clues number 5 to Emily, touching a red 5 as a *Play Clue*.
+  * Bob blind-plays a red 2 from his *Finesse Position*.
+  * Cathy blind-plays a red 3 from her *Finesse Position*.
+  * Donald sees that no-one else has any red cards in their hand.
+Thus, if this was a *Triple Finesse* on the red 5, then Donald should blind-play the red 4 right now.
+  * However, Donald also knows that 5's are valid *Double Bluff* targets.
+Since number 3 does not match number 5, Donald knows that he should prefer the *Double Bluff* interpretation (that gets two blind-plays) over the *Triple Finesse* interpretation (that gets three blind-plays).

 ### Stacked Bluffs (Exception)

 * Normally, performing a *Bluff* on a player who is already *Finessed* is illegal.
 This is because players typically play into *Finesses* in order.
 So, they will ignore the second clue and play into the first *Finesse*, causing any hypothetical *Bluffs* to not resolve immediately.
 The logic behind this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.